chelseamccann/Attainable/README.md

 # Attainable
-Attainable is an app that allows high school students to input their GPA to see the results of colleges that they can currently apply to, as well as a target GPA which will update the map with the additional results showing how the target GPA would expand their selection.
+Attainable is an app that allows high school students to input their current GPA and view the potential colleges on a map that they can gain admission to.
+The student can also input a target GPA, which will update the map to show the additional colleges that they could reach for if they bring their GPA up to the target number.
+The results will show on both a map and in a list, whereas there will also be additional filters that can be applied on these results.

 ## MVP List
 * Map displaying colleges